Old Price Riots: Causes

 Antisemitic medal, depicting Shylock as a symbol of greed and the new prices.

 On 20 September 1808, the original Covent Garden Theatre was destroyed by a fire along with most of the scenery, costumes and scripts.
 The damage was estimated at £250,000.
-However, a public subscription was introduced by the Duke of York, King George III and the Duke of Northumberland, which contributed £76,000.
+However, a public subscription was introduced by Prince Frederick, Duke of York and Albany, George III and Hugh Percy, 2nd Duke of Northumberland, which contributed £76,000.

 The new theatre opened on 18 September 1809.
 The cost of constructing and furnishing the building, however, was so high that the management was forced to raise the prices from six shillings to seven for the boxes, from 3 shillings and sixpence to four shillings for the pit, and the third tier, usually reserved for the public, was converted into private boxes at a rent of £300 per year.
 The gallery price was unchanged but often referred to as "pigeon holes" since people inside could only see the legs of the performers.

 On the opening night, riots broke out during a performance of Macbeth and continued throughout the play.
 At the end, the audience refused to leave so Kemble sent for the Bow Street police and other private militias, but this only made the situation worse, and the rioters did not disperse until 2am.
 After the first night, the rioters only came in at half price time, and the inside of the theatre was covered with banners and slogans.
 Newspapers and journals reported frequently on the riots, citing as central to its continuation a perceived suppression of customary liberties and a lack of dialogue between the patrons and the management.

 At one point, a coffin was carried in with the message "Here lies the body of the new price, which died of the whooping cough on 23 September 1809, aged 6 days".
 The riots were to last another 64 days.
 However, unlike earlier riots, little damage was done to the theatre and the whole affair was characterized by a "spirit of fun".
 The rioters even had a name for themselves: the OPs.
 The OPs stretched across class and cultural lines, ranging from businessmen to labourers, and pushed Kemble to lower the prices.

 Kemble did so (and also issued an apology) and the situation returned to normal, until he tried to maintain half the number of private boxes at the start of the next season – the riots started again, forcing him to withdraw his plan.